Jompe-j/Jompe-J.github.io/_posts/2017-11-18-static-site-generators.md

 ---

 ## Static site generators
-There are something rather compelling with static site generators (SSG).
+There is something rather compelling with static site generators (SSG).
 You can really leverage SSGs to create something that looks good and easily updates.
 However there is some set-up time to it and the experience has not been completely satisfactory to say the least.
 For some reason most SSGs seems to be dependent on ruby and it has not been without issues working with Jekyll on a Windows machine.
 Although this issue might be more of a Docker-issue

 ### Static or not
 As the name static site generators (SSG) imply they generate a static site.
 Static sites might lack some of the more impressive dynamic parts but there are some serious upsides to the equation.